structurizr/dsl/docs/language-reference.md

 }
 ```

-The `!identifiers` keyword allows you to specify that identifiers should be treated as `hierarchical`.
+The `!identifiers` keyword allows you to specify that element identifiers should be treated as `hierarchical` (relationship identifiers are unaffected by this setting).
 For example:

 ```
 workspace {